CommanderT3706/blogback/README.md

 CREATE TABLE posts (
     id SERIAL PRIMARY KEY,
     title TEXT NOT NULL,
+    description TEXT NOT NULL
     path TEXT NOT NULL,
     image_path TEXT NOT NULL,
     date TIMESTAMP DEFAULT CURRENT_TIMESTAMP
 );

 -- Allow our user to access the table
+GRANT USAGE, SELECT ON SEQUENCE posts_id_seq TO my_user;
 GRANT ALL PRIVILEGES ON TABLE posts TO my_user;
 ```